Middle Tennessee Sports Network

 Since co-founding MTSN in 2009, Hackney's voice has been heard on just about 98% of the network's game/race broadcasts.
 He believes he holds the record for most races broadcast for the now-defunct Southern Regional Racing Series dirt late model division.

-Outside of MTSN, Hackney's workload in college roller hockey has increased, doing play-by-play for the Eastern Collegiate Roller Hockey Association Regional Championships since 2015, and the National Collegiate Roller Hockey Championships from Fort Myers, Florida in 2017.
+Outside of MTSN, Hackney's workload in college roller hockey has increased, doing play-by-play for the Eastern Collegiate Roller Hockey Association Regional Championships since 2015, and the National Collegiate Roller Hockey Championships from Fort Myers, Florida in 2017, and Fargo, North Dakota in 2018.

 Locally, Hackney has appeared on Penalty Box Radio, WMSR's Friday Night Thunder, and 102.5 The Game's Game Blitz, as well as 104.5 The Zone, and WDKN out of Dickson.